Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 The established practice in Sweden has been that the tribunal decides the applicable substantive law based on Swedish choice of law principles (ie, the lex arbitri conflict of law rules).
 However, in international arbitrations, the trend has been for tribunals also to use other methods for deciding on the substantive law.

-Article 22 of the Stockholm Chamber of Commerce Arbitration Rules provides that the tribunal, in the absence of an agreement between the parties, can apply the law or rules of law which it considers to be most appropriate.
+Article 27 of Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce provides that the tribunal, in the absence of an agreement between the parties, can apply the law or rules of law which it considers to be most appropriate.
 Any designation made by the parties with regard to the law of a given state will be deemed to refer to the substantive law of that state and not to its conflict of laws rules.